 Whether you agree or disagree with her, there’s hardly a chance you could have ignored Greta Thunberg this year.
 And if you did, US President Donald Trump made sure the teen and her message reached headlines.
-Greta’s environmental movement gathered steam in 2019 and her travels and calls to actions have inspired many to adopt sustainable ways to travel in the past year.
+Greta’s environmental movement gathered steam in 2019 and her travels and calls to actions have inspired many to adopt sustainable tourism in the past year.

-Here are three trends the sustainable travel sector has seen in 2019, many of which we are expected to see again in the coming year.
+Here are three trends the sustainable tourism sector has seen in 2019, many of which we are expected to see again in the coming year.

-Richard Lindberg, our CEO, who is often questioned about the stance of One Planet Rating when it comes to flying, has a nuanced vision of flygskam:
+Richard Lindberg, our CEO, who is often asked about the stance of One Planet Rating when it comes to flying, has a nuanced vision of flygskam:

 “With 10 years sustainability experience I’m acutely aware of the dangers of climate change and how the airline industry contributes.
 The figure is around 5-8 % of global emissions and projected to grow as air travel becomes more affordable.
 While emissions from airlines must come down, we don’t believe in personal shaming.
 Every person has different life situations and reasons to fly.
 Lifestyle changes will play a part but airlines simultaneously need to lower emissions and shift to biofuels and later on electrification”.

 2. Countermeasures to Overtourism